neokoda/movie_booker/README.md

 - CSS
 - Javascript
 - PHP
 - MySQL

+This project utilizes XAMPP as the local development environment, including the MySQL database server.

-This app also uses icons from [Font Awesome](https://fontawesome.com).
+This project also uses icons from [Font Awesome](https://fontawesome.com).

 ### File structure